 In the schemaless writing data line protocol, each data item in the field_set needs to be described with its data type.
 Let's explain in detail:

-- If there are English double quotes on both sides, it indicates the BINARY(32) type.
+- If there are English double quotes on both sides, it indicates the VARCHAR type.
 For example,

-- If there are double quotes on both sides and an L prefix, it means NCHAR(32) type.
+- If there are double quotes on both sides and a L/l prefix, it means NCHAR type.
 For example,

-- Spaces, equal signs (=), commas (,), and double quotes (") need to be escaped with a backslash (\) in front.
+- Spaces, equals sign (=), comma (,), double quote ("), and backslash (\) need to be escaped with a backslash (\) in front.
 (All refer to the ASCII character).
 The rules are as follows: